-This mix of pay elements represents our belief that the executive officers should have elements of their compensation tied to both short- and long-term objectives.
 The Compensation Committee's decisions regarding the mix of pay reflects our compensation philosophy, market reference data provided by Meridian and each officer's role in achieving our strategic objectives.
+Note that the charts above are intended to reflect the main compensation items provided to our NEOs during 2018, and do not include secondary compensation items such as health and welfare benefits.